mboogerd/hello-haskell/README.md

 # Also, include QuickCheck in your test's build-depends
 ```

-Now, without being a professor in mathematics, you can give strong statistical evidence that your code behaves lawfully!
+Now, without being a professor in mathematics, you too can give strong statistical evidence that your code behaves lawfully!

 ```haskell
 import Prelude (($), (.), (+))